GSA/Section508.gov/_pages/acquisition/2022-06-17-sell-acr-vpat-faq.md

 In the Revised Section 508 Technical Standards, electronic content and software are required to conform to WCAG 2.0 Level A and Level AA Success Criteria and Conformance Requirements.
 While the WCAG standards obviously apply to web products, they also apply to all electronic content and software.

 ### My product has support documentation, hardware, and a mobile application.
 Do I need to complete three separate ACRs?
 No, you may complete one ACR that addresses all the relevant standards and criteria that match the functionality of your product.
-You may provide separate ACRs, if you desire, or where these products are offered separately.
+You may provide separate ACRs, if you desire.

 ### My product is an add-on for an existing product from a separate company.
 Am I responsible for completing the ACR for my product, or will the other company create the ACR?
 You are responsible for completing an ACR for the product you developed.